-General standards for admission to Fuller Theological Seminary may be found in the Admission Standards section of this catalog.
-Graduate students who seek admission to the PhD program of the center should possess demonstrated academic gifts, and should be committed to a Christian calling in a life of scholarly research and theological reflection, leading to teaching and publication.
-Admission to the PhD program is based on superior intellectual ability as demonstrated by the applicant's grade point average and Graduate Record Examination scores, and a first theological degree (Master of Divinity) or its educational equivalent from an institution accredited by the Association of Theological Schools (ATS).
-For those who have earned a theological degree from an institution located outside the United States and Canada, accreditation of institutions and degrees by other agencies may be acceptable.
+Graduate students who seek admission to the CATS PhD program should possess demonstrated academic gifts and should be committed to a Christian calling in a life of scholarly research and theological reflection, leading to vocations such as teaching and publication.
+Admission to the PhD program is based on superior intellectual ability as demonstrated by the applicant's grade point average, Graduate Record Examination scores, and a first theological degree.

+The "First Theological Degree" Requirement.
+A first theological degree (Master of Divinity [MDiv]) or its educational equivalent from an institution that is accredited by The Association of Theological Schools (ATS) is required for application to the PhD program.
+For those who have earned a theological degree from an institution located outside North America, accreditation of institutions and degrees by other agencies may be acceptable; consult Fuller Seminary's Office of Admissions for details.

-An MA degree from an ATS-accredited institution, comparable to Fuller's MA in Theology, is also considered acceptable for admission except for the concentration in practical theology, for which the MDiv (or its educational equivalent) is required.
-If the student's previous study has not included the study of at least eight units of Hebrew and Greek, the student must demonstrate competence by examination or course work during the first year in order to remain in the program.
-For those entering with a theology and culture, Christian ethics or practical theology concentration, only one biblical language will be required.
-Applicants wishing to have their transcripts evaluated officially should contact the Office of Admissions for details.
-In addition, applicants for the practical theology concentration must have the equivalent of three years of full-time ministry experience.
-In order to demonstrate ministry experience, applicants must submit an executive summary of paid and volunteer positions held, including church and parachurch, part-time and full-time, sketching primary responsibilities and accomplishments.
+An MA degree from an ATS-accredited institution, comparable to Fuller Seminary's MA in Theology, may also be acceptable for admission, with the exception of applicants in Theological Studies interested to specialize in practical theology.
+Applicants who want to specialize in practical theology (1) must have a first theology degree that includes at least 16 quarter units (or 12 semester units) of courses in ministry/praxis, not including internships (2) must have had the equivalent of three years of full-time ministry experience.
+In order to demonstrate ministry experience, applicants must submit an executive summary of paid and volunteer positions held-including church and parachurch, part-time and full-time-sketching primary responsibilities and accomplishments.